We're Here to Help

 Independent living communities are for seniors looking for an active lifestyle without the hassles of home maintenance.
 Many include services to make life easier, but no personal care is provided.
 Independent living communities may be designed as multiple buildings spread out on large campuses, with a central gathering area for programming and some meals.

-Hebrew SeniorLife offers five independent living communities for seniors in the Boston area, for a variety of lifestyles and budgets: Orchard Cove in Canton, NewBridge on the Charles in Dedham, Center Communities of Brookline, Simon C. Fireman Community in Randolph, and Jack Satter House in Revere.
+Hebrew SeniorLife offers six independent living communities for seniors in the Boston area, for a variety of lifestyles and budgets: Orchard Cove in Canton, NewBridge on the Charles in Dedham, Center Communities of Brookline, Simon C. Fireman Community in Randolph, Jack Satter House in Revere, and Leyland Community in Dorchester.

 You can learn more about the differences between these two options in our blog post, “Assisted Living vs. Independent Living: How Do You Know Which Is Best for Your Aging Parent.”